Our Providers

-A passionate group of highly educated, NCCAOM board certified, licensed acupuncturists.
+A passionate group of highly educated, board-certified, licensed acupuncturists.

 Dr. Jill Kleiber, L.Ac, D.Ac

-Jill Kleiber (she/her/hers) earned her Masters in Traditional Chinese Medicine (MSOM) through a rigorous four-year, post-graduate program at AOMA Graduate School of Integrative Medicine in Austin, where students study and intern with world-class Chinese doctors.
-This training encompassed: nutrition, meditation (qi gong), herbology, and acupuncture.
-Dr. Kleiber completed her Doctorate of Acupuncture and Chinese Medicine through Pacific College of Health and Science in San Diego.
+Jill Kleiber (she/her/hers) earned her Masters in Traditional Chinese Medicine (MSOM) at AOMA Graduate School of Integrative Medicine in Austin, and a Doctorate of Acupuncture and Chinese Medicine through Pacific College of Health and Science in San Diego.

 After becoming a Licensed Acupuncturist in 2006, Jill interned, then practiced at Light Family Acupuncture in Austin, specializing in women’s health, especially fertility, IVF, pregnancy, and menopause.

-She currently sits on the Board of Directors for the CT Society of Acupuncturists.
-She has owned and directed West Hartford Acupuncture since 2010, helping to bring health, pain relief and fertility to thousands of patients in the community every year.
+She currently sits as Treasurer on the Board of Directors for the CT Society of Acupuncturists.
+She has owned and directed Acorn Acupuncture since 2010, helping to bring health, pain relief and fertility to thousands of patients in the community every year.

 Mary Cole, L.Ac.

-Mary (she/her/hers) is a licensed acupuncturist, board-certified in Oriental Medicine (Acupuncture and Herbology) by the National Commission for the Certification of Acupuncture and Oriental Medicine (NCCAOM ).
-She brings compassion to her practice, drawing from her Master’s degree in Acupuncture and Oriental Medicine (MAOM) from the New England School of Acupuncture in Newtown, MA, and her B.S. from the University of New Hampshire in Durham, NH.
+Mary (she/her/hers) is a licensed acupuncturist, board-certified in Oriental Medicine .
+She brings compassion to her practice, drawing from her Master’s degree in Acupuncture and Oriental Medicine (MAOM) from the New England School of Acupuncture in MA, and her B.S. from the University of New Hampshire.

 For more than 17 years, Mary has devoted herself to caring for others providing acupuncture for a wide range of chronic conditions, as well as supporting patients facing Women’s Issues, Anxiety, Depression, Digestive Issues, Headaches, and Musculoskeletal Pain.
 Mary takes the time to listen and truly understand each person’s unique needs, providing individualized treatments using acupuncture, massage, cupping, gua sha, and e-stim.